 LM: I always bring this along for each road trip.

-What or who inspires you and your customizations on your journal?
+What or who inspires you and the customisation on your journal?

 YF: I got inspired by a Japanese lady who is based in LA with her family.
 She is doing online business selling stationery as well.
 She always inspired me by her passion on good products, her life with family, photos, and her enthusiasm on her shop.